|Values are valid only on day of printing.|

-Patients typically present before the first year of life with central nervous system impairment with increasing irritability and sensitivity to stimuli.
+Eighty five to ninety % of patients present before the first year of life with central nervous system impairment including increasing irritability, developmental delay, and sensitivity to stimuli.
 Rapid neurodegeneration including white matter disease follows with death usually occurring by age 2.
-A small subset of individuals have late onset forms of the disease that are characterized by ataxia, vision loss, weakness, and psychomotor regression presenting anywhere from age 6 months to the seventh decade of life.
+Ten to fifteen % of individuals have late onset forms of the disease that are characterized by ataxia, vision loss, weakness, and psychomotor regression presenting anytime from age 6 months to the seventh decade of life.
 The clinical course of Krabbe disease can be variable, even within the same family.
 Treatment is mostly supportive, although hematopoietic stem cell transplantation has shown some success if treatment begins before neurologic damage has occurred.

 Quantification of psychosine (galactosylsphingosine) in dried blood spots supports the biochemical diagnosis and follow-up of individuals affected with Krabbe disease

 An elevation of psychosine is indicative of Krabbe disease.